jgabriellima/MeetAnalyzer/memory-bank/projectbrief.md

 - **Pre-Meeting Context:** Provide historical context before meetings instead of only post-meeting analysis
 - **Connected Intelligence:** Link meeting insights to business systems (CRM, calendar) for actionable outcomes
 - **Pluggable Architecture:** Support multiple providers for transcription, NLP, and business integrations
+- **Localized Experience:** Offer a fully localized interface starting with Portuguese for the Brazilian market

 ## Target Audience
-Teams and individuals across various departments (Sales, Customer Success, Product, Management) who rely on meetings and want to maximize their value by connecting conversation intelligence to business processes.
+Teams and individuals across various departments (Sales, Customer Success, Product, Management) in the Brazilian market who rely on meetings and want to maximize their value by connecting conversation intelligence to business processes.

 ## Core Value Proposition
 - **Save Time:** Reduce manual review with searchable transcripts and automatic ingestion